Using VR as an immersive design collaboration tool has been proven to:

 You don’t need a large space when you’re working with virtual reality.
-As many of us are working from home in 2021, sitting at one desk works just fine for VR.
+As many of us are working from home, sitting at one desk works just fine for VR.
 A swivel chair tends to be more comfortable for seated VR as it allows for full 360° rotation.
 This type of chair is also helpful if someone on your team has motion sickness.

 If you want the full, room-scale VR experience to move freely, it’s a good idea to set up a dedicated space in a separate office, conference room, or bedroom for WFH space.
 We recommend a minimum 6’x6’ “playspace” for a full, comfortable range of movement.
 When in shared office settings, some teams also like to set up their virtual reality spaces along a group of desks, such as a pod.

 If you've opted for a tethered headset, you'll need a high-end PC to power it.
 Unfortunately, Macs are pretty far behind in this game, and we don't recommend or support macOS for VR.
 It’s worth investing in the best possible graphics card to handle heavy models and rapidly design in VR.
 We recommend at least an NVIDIA GTX 1070 equivalent or greater.
 Click here to learn about the minimum requirements needed to run The Wild.
 If you're a Revit user, chances are good that your existing PC is powerful enough to support VR.